Bambam320/DnD-Battle-Arena/README.md

 This is a SPA that simulates a learning experience on canvas or a similar online school.
-Clone the repository to your machine and run the node installation command below to install the necessary dependencies.
+Clone the repository to your machine and follow the steps below to install the necessary dependencies and run the application and server.
 ```js
 npm install
 ```